jonapellet/JAAC/README.md

 </p>
 <blockquote>
     <p> "In this twisted wonderland of ours, it takes every ounce of your strength, every bit of your resolve,
-    just to maintain the position and stand still."</p>
+    just to maintain the position and stand still." -- The Red Queen </p>
 </blockquote>

 # JAAC